V. O. Chidambaram Pillai: Literary works

-Post-independence honours
+Legacy and honours

 Posthumously, Chidambaram is known by the titles Kappalottiya Thamizhan ("the Tamizhan who drove the ship") and "Chekkiluththa Chemmal" ("a great man who pulled the oil press in jail for the sake of his people").
 His ship is situated near Marina Beach.

-Stamp

 The Indian Posts & Telegraphs department of India issued a special postage stamp on 5 September 1972, on the occasion of his birth centenary.

-Statues of Chidambaram

 Many statues of Chidambaram have been commissioned; some of the more notable are: